espocrm/documentation/docs/administration/bpm-signals.md

 ### Built-in signals

+The list of out-of-the-box signals that are broadcasted in the system.

 Note: Parts in upper case (ENTITY_TYPE, ID, LINK_NAME, etc.) will/should be replaced by corresponding values.

 #### Default